-- I.Leases Finance lease transactions are capitalized by recognizing lease assets and lease obligations in the balance sheet. - m.Construction Contracts Construction revenue and construction costs are recognized by the percentage-ofcompletion method if the outcome of a construction contract can be estimated reliably.
+- I.Leases Finance lease transactions are capitalized by recognizing lease assets and lease obligations in the balance sheet. - m.Construction Contracts Construction revenue and construction costs are recognized by the percentage-of-completion method if the outcome of a construction contract can be estimated reliably.
 When total construction revenue, total construction costs and the stage of completion of the contract at the consolidated balance sheet date can be reliably measured, the outcome of the construction contract is deemed to be estimated reliably.
 If the outcome of a construction contract cannot be reliably estimated, the completed-contract method should be applied.
 When it is probable that the total construction costs will exceed total construction revenue, an estimated loss on the contract should be immediately recognized by providing for a loss on such construction contracts. - n.Income Taxes The provision for current income taxes is computed based on the pretax income included in the consolidated statement of income.
 The asset and liability approach is used to recognize deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of assets and liabilities.
 Deferred taxes are measured by applying currently enacted income tax rates to the temporary differences. - o.Foreign Currency Transactions All short-term and long-term monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the exchange rates at the consolidated balance sheet date.
-The foreign exchange gains and losses from translation are recognized in the consolidated statement of income to the extent that they are not hedged by forward exchange contracts. - p.Foreign Currency Financial Statements The balance sheet accounts of foreign subsidiaries and associated companies are translated into Japanese ven at the current exchange rates as of the balance sheet date, except for equity, which is translated at historical rates.
-Revenue and expense accounts of the foreign subsidiaries and associated companies are translated into Japanese yen at the average exchange rates for the fiscal q.Derivatives and Hedging Activities - The Group uses foreign exchange forward contracts and interest rate swaps to manage its exposures to fluctuations in foreign exchange and interest rates.
-The Group does not enter into derivatives for trading or speculative purposes.
+The foreign exchange gains and losses from translation are recognized in the consolidated statement of income to the extent that they are not hedged by forward exchange contracts. - p.Foreign Currency Financial Statements The balance sheet accounts of foreign subsidiaries and associated companies are translated into Japanese yen at the current exchange rates as of the balance sheet date, except for equity, which is translated at historical rates.
+Revenue and expense accounts of the foreign subsidiaries and associated companies are translated into Japanese yen at the average exchange rates for the fiscal year.